mraniki/tt/README.md

 [![Docker Pulls](https://badgen.net/docker/pulls/mraniki/tt)](https://hub.docker.com/r/mraniki/tt)

  CEX & DEX integration with multi messaging platform (Telegram, Matrix and Discord).
 Place order for CEFI or DEFI exchanges, query balance and quote ticker.
-Deploy it via docker on selfhost or on any PaaS  platform.
+Deploy it via docker on selfhost platform or any PaaS.

 If you like it, feel free to